Leviticus Chapter 4 Summary

 1. Leviticus 4:2 begins to describe what to do if someone sins unintentionally by doing something they should not do.
 How is it a sin if you didn't know you were not supposed to do it?
 What does this communicate about God's standard?

-2. Leviticus 4:3a states, "if it is the anointed priest who sins, thus bringing guilt on the people".
+2. Leviticus 4:3a states, "If it is the anointed priest who sins, thus bringing guilt on the people."
 How does one man's sin bring guilt to the people?
-What does this communicate about the standard the priest is held to during the time period of the temple?
-Is the same standard still held to the church leader in today's church?
+What does this communicate about the standard to which the priest is held during the time period of the temple?
+Is the same standard still held for church leaders in today's church?

-4. Leviticus 4:13-14 states that if the entire assembly (nation) of Israel was to sin by doing something that was listed not to be done unintentionally, they were to offer a single bull of sacrifice.
-First, what sin could be committed that an entire group of people that they would not know they shouldn't do?
-Second the priest was to offer a single bull for his sin that brings guilt to the people.
+4. Leviticus 4:13-14 states that if the entire assembly (nation) of Israel was to sin by doing something that was listed not to be done unintentionally, they were to offer a single bull as a sacrifice.
+First, what sin could be committed by an entire group of people that they would not know they shouldn't do?
+Second, the priest was to offer a single bull for his sin, which brings guilt to the people.
 Why would a group of people offer the same sacrifice as a single person would offer?

-5. Leviticus 4:22-23 states if a leader were to commit a sin by doing something unknowingly that should not be done, similar to the priest and the entire nation of Israel, he is to offer a goat in the same manner of the offering of a bull.
+5. Leviticus 4:22-23 states that if a leader commits a sin by doing something unknowingly that should not be done, similar to the priest and the entire nation of Israel, he is to offer a goat in the same manner as the offering of a bull.
 Romans 2:11 KJV states, “For there is no respect of persons with God.”
-Leviticus 4 is showing a respect of persons with the different sacrifices.
+Leviticus 4 shows respect of persons with the different sacrifices.
 How can this appear to be so in the scripture?
 How can a believer explain this to a non-believer?

-7. The different type of animals that are used for sacrifice for unknown sins in Leviticus 4 leads to question, how does the blood of Jesus shed at the cross covers the different levels of sin in a nation?
+7. The different types of animals that are used for sacrifice for unknown sins in Leviticus 4 lead to the question: how does the blood of Jesus shed at the cross cover the different levels of sin in a nation?

-9. Leviticus 4 places an importance of making sacrifices for sins you commit after you find out you should not do something according to the law.
-How does this align with the idea of guilt of doing something wrong in our society today?
+9. Leviticus 4 places importance on making sacrifices for sins you commit after you find out you should not do something according to the law.
+How does this align with the idea of guilt for doing something wrong in our society today?

-10. The remains of the sacrifices in Leviticus 4 after the parts (kidneys, entails, and fat) were burn as an offering as directed by God were to be removed from the temple and the camp to be burned on a trash pile.
+10. The remains of the sacrifices in Leviticus 4, after the parts (kidneys, entrails, and fat) were burned as an offering as directed by God, were to be removed from the temple and the camp to be burned in a trash pile.
 Why not burn the entire animal in the temple?
 How does this reflect God's holiness?
 How would the world react to this in modern times in light of the food shortages throughout the world?

 Key Words/Phrase